telerik/blazor-docs/components/filemanager/data-binding/overview.md

 page_title: FileManager - Data Binding Overview
 description: Data Binding basics in the FileManager for Blazor.
 slug: filemanager-data-binding-overview
-tags: telerik,blazor,treelist,data,bind,databind,databinding,basics
+tags: telerik,blazor,treeview,data,bind,databind,databinding,basics
 published: True
 position: 0
 ---

 # FileManager Data Binding Basics

 This article explains the different ways to provide data to a FileManager component and the properties related to data binding.
-Reviewing this article will explain the basics of how you can describe the hierarchy of items in your data source to the treelist component so they can render.
+Reviewing this article will explain the basics of how you can describe the hierarchy of items in your data source to the treeview component so they can render.

 @[template](/_contentTemplates/common/general-info.md#valuebind-vs-databind-link)